By Ian Brown. Last updated: 13 October 2023

-In parallel with the European Commission, the CMA has launched an investigation of Google and Meta’s “Jedi Blue” agreement.
+In parallel with the European Commission, the CMA launched an investigation of Google and Meta’s “Jedi Blue” agreement.
 The CMA chief executive stated: “We will not shy away from scrutinising the behaviour of big tech firms while we await powers for the Digital Markets Unit.”
 It has since merged the investigation into a second investigation into potential anticompetitive conduct by Google in the adtech market.

-The CMA has accepted Google’s commitments relating to their removal of third-party cookies from their web browser Chrome, and is “is working closely with the Information Commissioner’s Office (ICO) to oversee the development of the proposals, so that they protect privacy without unduly restricting competition and harming consumers.”
+The CMA has accepted Google’s commitments relating to its removal of third-party cookies from its web browser Chrome, and is “is working closely with the Information Commissioner’s Office (ICO) to oversee the development of the proposals, so that they protect privacy without unduly restricting competition and harming consumers.”
 According to the CMA, the commitments include:

 - “A more transparent process than initially proposed, including engagement with third parties and publishing test results, with the option for the CMA to require Google to address issues raised by the CMA or third parties;